The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Limitations

 \subsection{Internal Validity}

 The internal validity of the study is affected by particular steps of our methods (Figure~\ref{fig:methods}).
-The file filtering (Section~\ref{sec:file-preprocessing}) based on the language extensions by the \emph{github-linguist/linguist} project may have missed some relevant files whose extensions were not in the list.
+The file filtering (Section~\ref{sec:file-preprocessing}) based on the language extensions by the \code{github-linguist/linguist} project may have missed some relevant files whose extensions were not in the list.
 Although we manually reviewed the extensions' list, we may not have been able to correct all possible errors~\citep{PVK15}.

-Another risk stems from the file filtering according to their token-based size.
-Before the second file sampling (Section~\ref{sec:tool-config}) we removed any files with less than $context\_size \times 3$ tokens to exclude files with insufficient context for the perplexity calculation.
-However, this did not correct the fact that the files of the final sample are of various sizes, resulting in diverse numbers of prediction steps during the perplexity computation of each file.
+Another risk stems from the fact that the files of the sample are of various sizes, resulting in diverse numbers of prediction steps during the perplexity computation of each file.
 Although we did not find any association between file or vocabulary size (in terms of tokens) and perplexity in our data (Section~\ref{sec:rq1}), we cannot be certain whether an association generally exists.

 The perplexity implementation we used is a close approximation of the mathematical definition of perplexity.
 In theory, the complete history is used in each prediction step.
 In practice, though, LLMs have a limited context size, and the complete history may exceed that.
-As a workaround, we used the strided method, and set the context size according to the median number of file tokens of the language with the smallest median so that all languages would be adequately represented in the results (Section~\ref{sec:tool-config}).
+As a workaround, we used the strided method, and set a dynamic context size so that all languages would be adequately represented in the results (Section~\ref{sec:ppl-implementation}).

 Another limitation to consider is that we did not calibrate the perplexity metric before using it as confidence indicator.
 Recent work by Spiess \etal~\citeyearpar{spiess2025calibration} discusses that confidence metrics can benefit from calibration for decision-making contexts.
 However, this limitation is mitigated by several factors.
 First, our study focuses on comparative analyses between languages and models rather than absolute confidence thresholds, and these relative rankings are likely to remain valid even after calibration.
 Secondly, our use of multiple LLMs for cross-validation provides additional robustness to our findings beyond what calibration alone would offer.
 Nevertheless, future work could explore calibration techniques such as Platt scaling~\citep{platt1999probabilistic} to further refine the relationship between perplexity scores and code correctness.